priyanshu-techie/The-Social-Net/README.md

 # The-Social-Net
-An Instagram like social media app where users can make posts, see that of others, like, share and comment. \n Go to https://the-social-net.onrender.com
+An Instagram like social media app where users can make posts, see that of others, like, share and comment. <br>
+Go to https://the-social-net.onrender.com